stevearrants/style/docs/numbers.md

 these cases to improve content scannability and allow users to digest the content more quickly:

-* Tables  For example: *If the progress meter sits at 60% or lower for more than 20 minutes, close the program and start again.*
+* Tables.
+For example: *If the progress meter sits at 60% or lower for more than 20 minutes, close the program and start again.*
 * Headings and subheadings.
 For example: *Clearing 100% of all errors.*
 * Interface labels.
 * Captions.